KptCheeseWhiz/smtp-aliaser/README.md

 ## But why?

-Because my email setup is effed-up and it allow me to reply to emails received by an alias, using that alias.
+Because my email setup is effed-up and it allows me to reply to emails received by an alias without using the email behind it.